beneth86/Get-CatFacts/README.md

 	Get-CatFacts -Number 10

-To be greeted with an amazing cat fact every time you open your PowerShell console, save a copy of Get-CatFacts.psm1 inside a folder named Get-CatFacts in your %userprofile%\Documents\WindowsPowerShell\Modules\ directory.
+To be greeted with an amazing cat fact each and every time you open your PowerShell console, save a copy of Get-CatFacts.psm1 inside a folder named Get-CatFacts in your %userprofile%\Documents\WindowsPowerShell\Modules\ directory.
 Then add the following lines to your powershell profile (powershell_ise $profile to edit quickly from console):

 	Import-Module Get-CatFacts